 Space from toxicity

 Lastly, don’t underestimate space.
 Obviously taking several steps back from family functions, calls, and visits can also help.
 However, it doesn’t solve the issue, it just gives you space to breathe and strategize.
-Just be sure to use the time wisely to self-care, self-love, and create an environment of positive support to heal from accepting toxic love advice from your mom.
+Just be sure to use the time wisely to self-care, self-love, and create an environment of positive support to heal from toxic advice from your mom or loved ones.

 Every family is different and no one knows your family like you do.
 Take my tips as guidance and go at your own pace.

-I am an empowerment coach for women ready to connect to their internal GPS to attract the love & life they want.
-To get info on my 90-day program Thrive go to www.FarrahBlakely.com or set up a free empowerment strategy session here
+I am a love coach for women ready to connect to their internal GPS to attract the love & life they want.
+To get info on my 90-day program Thrive set up a free love strategy session here